Radfar/peoplecounting/README.md

 # peoplecounting
-people counting using IoT methode to transfer data daily to cloud for further processing, use the combination of PIR and Ir couple and an intelligent algorithm to detect the people.
+people counting using IoT methode to transfer data daily to cloud for further processing, use the combination of PIR and Ir couple and an intelligent algorithm to make certain of accurate people counting.